edadma/liquescent/README.md

 ### Library

-This example program shows how to create a custom tag to output an HTML ordered list.
+This example program shows how to create a custom tag to output an HTML unordered list, and also demonstrates a Liquid `for` loop.

 ```scala
 import java.io.PrintStream